Table of Contents

 When Stimming Becomes Concerning

 While stimming is not inherently harmful, especially in the context of autism and stimming, it becomes concerning if it leads to self-injury.
-For instance, if someone begins repeatedly hitting their head, biting their hand, or engaging in other actions that cause physical harm, it’s important to recognize that these behaviors are no longer just a coping mechanism they are a sign that the person needs additional support.
-In these cases, it’s important to step in and seek help, such as from a therapist or behavior specialist.
+For instance, if someone begins repeatedly hitting their head, biting their hand, or engaging in other actions that cause physical harm, it’s important to recognize that these behaviors are no longer just a coping mechanism.
+They are a sign that the person needs additional support.
+In these cases, it’s important to step in and seek help from a therapist or behavior specialist.
+In areas like Vorhees ABA therapy can be an effective option, as it focuses on improving communication, reducing harmful behaviors, and teaching new skills in a structured, supportive environment.

 Strategies for Managing Autistic Stimming